 Little John's use of the word bugger

 the Sheriff of Nottingham holding the knife after he is stabbed

-the shot of Mortianna's bloody face as she rises to run at Robin
+the shot of Mortianna's bloody face as she rises to run

 The censored Extended Version was released on DVD in the UK on January 26th 2004, with the BBFC Consumer Advice stating:

 from the Crusades: The Extended Version on Blu-ray

 The Extended Version was resubmitted to the BBFC about five years later for a UK Blu-ray release, only this time with all of the previous cuts reinstated by Warner Bros.
 The BBFC passed the film uncut with a 12 rating on February 10th 2009,

 waiving all of their previous changes, with the Consumer Advice now stating: